alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.
-Together we strive to foster an environment where everyone feels valued, respected, and included.
+Together, we strive to foster an environment where everyone feels valued, respected, and included.

 ## 10. Reporting Incident

 **10.1** Code of Conduct Contact for Reporting

-If you experience or witness unacceptable behaviour, or have any other concerns, please report it by contacting the Team Lead, Malvika Sharan (email: msharan@turing.ac.uk).
-Malvika will involve the Senior Research Community Managers except when any potential conflict of interest with any of them may arise.
+If you experience or witness unacceptable behaviour, or have any other concerns, please report it by contacting the Team Lead, Emma Karoune (email: ekaroune@turing.ac.uk).
+Emma will involve the Senior Research Community Managers, except when any potential conflict of interest with any of them may arise.

-To report an issue involving the team lead, please email directly to Emma Karoune (email: ekaroune@turing.ac.uk).
+To report an issue involving the team lead, please email Arielle Bennett (abennett@turing.ac.uk).

-You can directly contact the Tools, Practices and Systems Programme Director, Kirstie Whitaker (kwhitaker@turing.ac.uk).
-You can also reach out to our Programme Manager Arielle Bennett (abennett@turing.ac.uk) - who is also our appointed ombudsperson.

-**10.2** In your report please include:
+**10.2** In your report, please include:

 - Your contact information.